-Developing realistic mechanical constitutive models for practical energetic materials (solid propellants and explosives) is a significant challenge.
-These materials typically are particulate composites that include large volume fractions (usually greater than 80%) of particulate phases.
+Engineered energetic materials are typically particulate composites.
 These materials usually exhibit a very small (or possibly nonexistent) range of linear mechanical response.
-They may contain more than one particulate phase.
-These phases often have high contrast in their mechanical properties over relevant ranges of pressure, strain rate, and temperature.
+They include large volume fractions (usually greater than 80%) of particulate phases, and may contain more than one particulate phase.
+The particulate phases and binder phases often have high contrast in their mechanical properties over relevant ranges of pressure, strain rate, and temperature.